 Estimate business funding needs

 Planning on leveraging your professional skills to start a consulting business?
 Startup costs may be lower for businesses focused on services rather than a physical product — though you may still have expenses such as legal, marketing and subcontracting fees.
-For example, a website design company could require additional technology resources or a graphic designer.
+The average start up cost is $30,000.3 For example, a website design company could require additional technology resources or a graphic designer.

 Before tapping into your own assets or taking out a small business loan, you may want to look into alternative funding options such as angel investors or crowdfunding, both of which involve less personal risk in exchange for equity or partial ownership in a business.
 Depending on the type of business, economic development loans can be another way to raise funding through your city or state chamber of commerce.

-About 67% of small-business owners fund their first entrepreneurial venture with their savings.3 If you do choose this route, it’s vital to protect other personal assets — such as your home — by choosing the right business legal structure for your business.
+About 64% of small-business owners fund their first entrepreneurial venture with their savings.4 If you do choose this route, it’s vital to protect other personal assets — such as your home — by choosing the right business legal structure for your business.
 The Small Business Administration offers more details and resources at sba.gov.

 Mitigate the impact of taxes